• Skip to primary navigation

 • Slice 3 green onions.

-slicing green onion on wooden board
+slicing green onion on wooden board.

-mashiing cauliflower with potato masher
+Mashing cauliflower with a potato masher.

-• Mix well and pour the mixture into a prepared baking pan.
-It may be refrigerated or cooked now.
+• Mix well and pour the mixture into aย prepared baking pan.
+It may be refrigerated or cooked now.ย

 moving casserole filling to baking dish

-• Cook in the oven until the top is browned—about 20 minutes.
-Let sit for 5 minutes before serving.
+• Cook in the oven until the top is browned and bubbling around the edgesโ€”about 20 to 25 minutes.
+Let it sit for 5 minutes before serving.

 Recipe Notes